CGM Guide — Part 3

 Your CGM measures glucose in interstitial fluid, while a finger-prick test measures glucose in capillary blood.
 Because glucose has to move from blood into the interstitial space, there is always a time lag.
 When glucose is changing quickly, the two readings will differ.

-In practice, this can be beneficial in calibrating out of flase low and high alarms, which maybe 1–5 times per month, but only if:
+In practice, this can be beneficial in calibrating out of false low and high alarms — which may occur 1–5 times per month — but only if:

 - You use an ISO-standard blood glucose meter with strong accuracy performance.

-- You are ruthless about good testing technique, as discussed above.
+- You are rigorous about good testing technique, as discussed above.

 Alerts and alarms: informed, not overwhelmed